Types of Filters

 Quick Filters

 You use quick filters to filter data in a table on a generic inquiry form (such as a substitute form for a data entry form).
-To use a quick filter, you drag to the filtering area above the table the header of the column to which you want to apply the filter.
-In the filtering area, you select the values of each added quick filter (if the column has a fixed set of options) or the filter condition of each quick filter (if the column has an unlimited number of values), as shown in the following screenshot.
+To use a quick filter, click the Filter Settings button to display the filtering area above the table.
+Then drag to this area the header of the column to which you want to apply the filter.
+In the filtering area, you select one of these:

 Figure 2.
 A quick filter

-For details on using quick filters, see Filtering and Sorting in MYOB Advanced and Managing Advanced Filters.
+For details on using quick filters, see Filtering and Sorting in MYOB Acumatica and Managing Advanced Filters.

 Advanced Filters